Cecilia Zoppelletto

-Cecilia Zoppelletto, is an Italian filmmaker.
-She is most notable as the director of critically acclaimed Congolese documentary La Belle At The Movies.
+Cecilia Zoppelletto is an Italian filmmaker.
+She is best known as the director of the critically acclaimed Congolese documentary La Belle At The Movies.

 Personal life

-She was born in Padua, Italy.
+Zoppelletto was born in Padua, Italy.
 Since 1994, she has been based in London.
-She has a PhD in Film Studies from the University of Westminster.
-Since 2020 she teaches Film Studies at the Photography Department of the Académie des Beaux-Arts in Kinshasa, DRC.
+She holds a PhD in Film Studies from the University of Westminster.
+Since 2020, she has been teaching Film Studies in the Photography Department of the Académie des Beaux-Arts in Kinshasa, Democratic Republic of Congo.

 Career

-As her research, she wrote Decolonisation through ‘Development Films’: Constructing and Re-Constructing the Zairian Spirit on Film.
-Through the research, she explores the archives of the Democratic Republic of Congo and the country's national film image of post-independence.
+As part of her research, Zoppelletto wrote Decolonisation through ‘Development Films’: Constructing and Re-Constructing the Zairian Spirit on Film, exploring the archives of the Democratic Republic of Congo and the country's national film image in the post-independence era.

-She has worked as a news producer for the Italian national broadcasting company RAI.
-In the meantime, she worked as a TV host and writer for the Italian network 'Antenna Tre Nordest'.
-In 2015, she made the documentary La Belle At The Movies.
-The film gained critical acclaim and screened in the US, Belgium, UK and Democratic Republic of Congo.
-Then in 2017, she made the experimental short film Falling.
-Followed by an award winning animation documentary short Ota Benga (2023) and the feature documentary AP Giannini: Bank to the Future (2023) co-written and co-directed with Valentina Signorelli, PhD.
+She has worked as a news producer for the Italian broadcasting company RAI and as a TV host and writer for the Italian network 'Antenna Tre Nordest'.
+In 2015, she directed the documentary La Belle At The Movies, which received critical acclaim and was screened in the United States, Belgium, the United Kingdom, and the Democratic Republic of Congo.
+In 2017, she directed the experimental short film Falling, followed by the award-winning animated documentary short Ota Benga (2023) and the feature documentary AP Giannini: Bank to the Future (2023), co-written and co-directed with Valentina Signorelli, PhD.

-She serves as Vice-Chair of the Board of African Film Festival, Inc. (AFF), a non-profit cultural organization based in New York City that presents an annual film festival and year-round community programs.
-She assumed the role in 2024.
+Since 2024, Zoppelletto has serves as Vice-Chair of the Board of African Film Festival, Inc. (AFF), a non-profit cultural organization based in New York City that presents an annual film festival and year-round community programs.

+In April 2026, Cecilia Zoppelletto was appointed Associate Professor at the Académie des Beaux-Arts in Kinshasa (founded in 1943), becoming the first woman to hold this position in the institution’s history.
+A PhD holder in Film Studies and a member of the Photography Department, her appointment marked a significant milestone for gender representation in higher arts education in the Democratic Republic of the Congo.